- Are dachshunds picky eaters?

 CBD oil has gained a lot of popularity among veterinarians and dog owners to treat many conditions because of the health benefits this oil provides.
 One of the positive effects of CBD oil is to reduce nausea and increase appetite in dogs.
 For this reason, CBD oil can help get picky dogs to eat.
 Consult with your vet about giving CBD oil to your dog.
-Click here to read more about the benefits of CBD oil for Dogs

-Changing your dog’s food to encourage them to eat.
+Change your dog’s food to encourage them to eat.

 Use the right food and stay consistent when getting a picky eater to start eating again.
 Tasty dog food for picky eaters doesn’t have to mean people’s food.
 Don’t give in to the temptation to use treats and people’s food as a quick fix.
 This is only going to be a quick fix because they may enjoy the treat but still not want to eat normal meals regularly.
 There are two options here.
 You can either try and find a way to make their normal food more appealing or you can make a switch to something new.

 Your dog isn’t dumb, they know that they have been on the same meal plan for a long time, and this could be why they are bored.
 If you use clever tricks to show them how tasty the food is then this might get them to eat again.
 If you have ever tricked a toddler into eating food by pretending to eat it yourself, you can use a similar approach.

 If they are simply bored with their food then a switch to a new brand or style could be enough to break this cycle.
 You could see what other flavors of kibble are on offer that they might like, you could have the same main ingredient but switch to wet food instead.
 Or, you could go for something completely different.
 Some great alternative options in wild meats smell pretty good to dogs.
 Just make sure that this new food doesn’t lead to any changes in their health and condition.